vortexlab-uclouvain/flups/README.md

 ### How to use a solver?

 #### Detailed reference

+The scientific background of the library is explained in "Caprace et al., **FLUPS - A Fourier-based Library of Unbounded Poisson Solvers**, SIAM Journal on Scientific Computing, 2019 (under review)"

-For a detailed view of the API, have a look at @ref flups.h
+For the detailed specifications of the API, have a look at @ref flups.h .

 #### FLUPS in a nutshell